wizofe/cs145-2017/jupyter_install.md

 # Troubleshooting Guide

 If you're having trouble installing IPython notebook, look through the following fixes & try ones that seem potentially relevant.
-If none of the below work then post your issue on Piazza!
+If none of the below works then post your issue on Piazza!

 Remember, we don't "officially" support Windows, but the CA staff will do their best to help with Windows install issues!